 You just need three ingredients to whip up these deliciously tender and flavorful crockpot chicken tacos!
 They are slow cooked for an easy weeknight meal that everyone will love!

 Tacos are a staple in our house.
 We love any kind of taco, from beef to chicken to carnitas, even fish (well, I love fish, the kids? notsomuch).
 A month or so ago I shared my go-to Slow Cooker Mexican Shredded Beef recipe with you.
 We use that for everything from tacos to tostadas to rolled tacos.
 It’s super versatile, and so is the Crockpot Chicken Taco Meat.

 Sidenote – I just got a new Slow Cooker.
 It’s the Hamilton Beach Programmable Slow Cooker and so far I really love it.
 It’s got a thermometer, so no more overcooked, dry meat!
 Not sponsored, just wanted to share!

 How to Make Crockpot Chicken Tacos

 This chicken tacos recipe couldn’t be easier, with just 3 steps!

-- Pour a jar of salsa and a little chicken broth over the chicken in the slow cooker.
+- Pour a jar of salsa and a little chicken broth over some chicken breasts in the slow cooker.